navcoin/NavHub/content/news/2018-07-11-navcoin-core-4-3-0-release-candidate.md

 ---
 This week brings your chance to test and comment on the release candidate for NavCoin Core 4.3.0.
 This update introduces the OpenAlias feature for NavCoin core, adds wallet support for bootstrapping, and delivers some GUI fixes.

+This week brings your chance to test and comment on the release candidate for NavCoin Core 4.3.0.
+This update introduces the OpenAlias feature for NavCoin core, adds wallet support for bootstrapping, and delivers some GUI fixes.

 Check out the pull request in GitHub here:

 <https://github.com/NAVCoin/navcoin-core/pull/232>